Anderson-Lai/ib-notes/hleconomics/economics.md

 today, market-based activities have a higher popularity than central planning (less public sector involvement)
 supply-side policies and recognition of the limitations of central planning caused this shift in the 1980's

+# Sept 10, 2024

+## Positive and Normative Statements
+Positive - a prediction or statement based on fact and observable factors
+Normative - an opinion or belief; can not be corroborated or disproved